-After the race boats remain closed till in the check area, and opened only there.
-Voltage is checked again to verify the minimal Voltage has not been surpassed.
-If the Voltage is too high (before the race) too low (after the race) the weight of the battery not according to class Rules, the participant is disqualified for that heat.
-Max Voltage before race is 4.23V per cell for Lipo, 3.65V for LiFePo and 1.2V for NiMh celss.
-Min Voltage after race is set at 3.3V per cell for Lipo, 2.5V for LiFePo.
+After the race, boats remain closed till in the check area, and opened only there.
+Only in Mini classes, where use of a limiter is not mandatory, Voltage is checked again to verify the minimal Voltage has not been exceeded.
+If the Voltage is too low after the race, the participant is disqualified for that heat.
+Min Voltage after race is set at 3,3V per cell for LiPo, 2,5V for LiFe.
 No under limit for NiMh cells.
+If a limiter with telemetry feature is used in the actual heat, telemetry data can be used to check battery voltage after the heat but still the boat needs to be opened for visual check.